jose-donato/docs/content/terminal/features/crypto/onchain/onchain.md

 keywords: ['cryptocurrency', 'onchain', 'hashrate', 'erc20', 'dexes', 'ethereum']
 excerpt: "An Introduction to Cryptocurrency Onchain, within the Cryptocurrency Menu, with a brief overview of the features."
-geekdocCollapseSection: true

 ---

 The Cryptocurrency Onchain menu provides access to features that determine market sentiment by leveraging data from a blockchain ledger.
-This can be, among other things, blockchain hashrates (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/hr/" target="_blank">hr</a>), confirmed transactions (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/btcct/" target="_blank">btcct</a>) and top traded crypto pairs (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/ttcp/" target="_blank">ttcp</a>).
+This can be, among other things, blockchain hashrates
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/hr/" target="_blank">hr</a>),
+confirmed transactions
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/btcct/" target="_blank">btcct</a>)
+and top traded crypto pairs
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/ttcp/" target="_blank">ttcp</a>).

 ## How to use

 The Cryptocurrency Onchain menu is called upon by typing `onchain`, while inside the `crypto` menu, which opens the following menu:

 ![Cryptocurrency Onchain Menu](https://user-images.githubusercontent.com/46355364/178532254-8f4ef039-fab5-4ac5-afbf-584f8ce711c4.png)

 Alternatively, you can also type `/crypto/onchain`.
 Within the Cryptocurrency Onchain menu you can find features examining transaction data and crypto wallet balances, both of which are helpful when deciding whether to invest.
 E.g. we can look into the top ERC20 token by typing `top` which returns the following table:

 ```